elemel/fungeoneer/docs/chapters/04/the-art-of-reckoning.md

 ## Chapter 4: The Art of Reckoning

 You have entered the fourth dungeon.
-You stand at the bottom of the staircase tile where you entered, facing east.
+You stand on the staircase-up tile where you entered, facing east.
 You consult the map:

 ```
 ]##[>:4.70733/%2-5266]#]==[%=3/47=#[#=]##[0=%=:0]][=[>49-19]>73%1+0-730=#]=9%%=#